-UNIT-I Entrepreneurship: Meaning - Evaluation of the concept of the entrepreneur - Characteristics of successful entrepreneur - Functions - Needs for an entrepreneur - Types of an Entrepreneur - Intrapreneur - Growth of Entrepreneurship in India - Role of Entrepreneurship in Economic Development.
-Women Entrepreneurship: Concept of Women Entrepreneur - Functions of Women Entrepreneur - Growth of Women Entrepreneurship in India - Problems of Women Entrepreneur - Limitations of Women Entrepreneur - Institutional support and Assistance to Women Entrepreneur.
+UNIT- I Entrepreneurship: Meaning - Evaluation of the concept of the entrepreneur - Characteristics of successful entrepreneur - Functions - Needs for an entrepreneur - Types of an Entrepreneur - Intrapreneur - Growth of Entrepreneurship in India - Role of Entrepreneurship in Economic Development.
+Women Entrepreneurship: Concept of Women Entrepreneur - Functions of Women Entrepreneur - Growth of Women Entrepreneurship in India - Problems of Women Entrepreneur - Institutional support and Assistance to Women Entrepreneur.